 A single camera was installed near one entrance of the following wildlife crossing structures: Bass Creek North (mp 71), Bass Creek South (mp 70), Bass Creek Fishing Access (mp 70), Dawn's Crossing (mp 70), Kootenai Creek (mp 66), and Blodgett Creek (mp 50).
 Two cameras were installed, one near each entrance, of the following wildlife crossing structures: McCalla Creek North (mp 66), McCalla Creek South (mp 65), Kootenai Springs Ranch (mp 65), Indian Prairie Loop (mp 63), Axmen Propane (mp 61), Sweathouse Creek (mp 60), Bear Creek North (mp 58), Mountain Gallery (mp 56), Lupine (mp 56), Fun Park (mp 55), and Mill Creek (mp 55).
+Lupine (mp 56) was monitored with only one camera after September 13, 2012.
 Three cameras were installed at Bear Creek South (mp 57) and at Big Creek (mp 61).
-Cameras were placed near the entrances of wildlife crossing structures in order to record the number of white-tailed deer successfully using, moving parallel to, and repelled from the crossing structures.
+Cameras were placed near the entrances of wildlife crossing structures in order to record the number of whitetailed deer successfully using, moving parallel to, and repelled from the crossing structures.
 Structures completed prior to this study were monitored with one camera (McCalla Creek North is an exception).
-Structures completed during this study were monitored with two or more cameras.
+Structures completed during this study were monitored with two or more cameras (Lupine (mp 56) is an exception).
 Pre-construction monitoring data will be compared with post-construction monitoring data, where applicable.